-- 1. Leave the engine stop switch set to RUN (e).

-- 2. Open the throttle fully.

-- 3.(USA)

-Press the start button for 5 seconds.

-(Canada)

-Press the start button for 5 seconds (or operate the recoil starter several times).

-- 4. Follow the normal starting procedure. - 5.
+- 1. Leave the engine stop switch set to RUN (Ω). - 2.
+Open the throttle fully. - 3.
+(Except TRX420FM1 with recoil starter only) Press the start button for 5 seconds.
+(TRX420FM1 with recoil starter only) Press the start button for 5 seconds (or operate the recoil starter several times). - 4.
+Follow the normal starting procedure. - 5.
 If the engine starts, then open the throttle slightly if idling is unstable.